eTramS/CSharp_Unity/README.md

 # Interface Practice

-This repository is intended to myself.
-I created this to improve my coding skills and for game development.
+This repository is meant for my personal use.
+I developed it with the purpose of enhancing my coding skills and exploring game development.

 Interface Script:
 ``` c#